MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 ### Erase your annotations

-Use the following buttons to make changes to your edits>
+Use the following buttons to erase your annotations.

 |Button|Description|
 |---------|----------------------------------------------------|